California chief justice: Release judges’ names in sex cases

 - No big deal: Melania Trump comforts student who spilled water at event VIEW

-The council, however, said attorney-client privilege and other ethical obligations of attorneys did not allow it to disclose any names or details in the individual cases.
+The council serves as a lawyer for judges and court employees accused of misconduct.
+It said attorney-client privilege and other ethical obligations of attorneys did not allow it to disclose any names or details in the individual cases.

+“The judiciary relies on the trust and confidence of the public it serves, and the public has a right to know how the judicial branch spends taxpayer funds,” Cantil-Sakauye said in a statement.

+The Judicial Council said in March that three of the complaints it settled were against judges and two were against court employees, and it had paid another roughly $80,000 since 2010 to investigate sexual harassment allegations against five judicial officers.